hanslemm/Stack-Overflow-Survey-2020/README.md

 The main questions aimed to answer in this notebook are:

-- What are the biggest dev communities in 2020?;
+- What are the biggest dev communities in 2020 (according to SO 2020 Survey)?
 - Which languages pay the biggest salaries and have more developers?
 - What are the top 10 languages by income for those with 1 or less years of professional experience?
-How does the salary of these languages develop along with experience?;
+How does the salary of these languages develop along with experience?

 ### Requirements